Devil: Islam

-In Islam, the principle of evil is expressed by two terms referring to the same entity: Shaitan (meaning astray, distant or devil) and Iblis.
-Iblis is the proper name of the devil representing the characteristics of evil.
 Iblis is mentioned in the Quranic narrative about the creation of humanity.
 When God created Adam, he ordered the angels to prostrate themselves before him.
-All did, but Iblis refused and claimed to be superior to Adam out of pride.
+Out of pride, Iblis refused and claimed to be superior to Adam.
 Therefore, pride but also envy became a sign of "unbelief" in Islam.
-Thereafter Iblis was condemned to Hell, but God granted him a request to lead humanity astray, knowing the righteous would resist Iblis' attempts to misguide them.
+Thereafter, Iblis was condemned to Hell, but God granted him a request to lead humanity astray, knowing the righteous would resist Iblis's attempts to misguide them.
 In Islam, both good and evil are ultimately created by God.
 But since God's will is good, the evil in the world must be part of God's plan.

-Actually, God allowed the devil to seduce humanity.
-Evil and suffering are regarded as a test or a chance to proof confidence in God.
-Some philosophers and mystics emphasized Iblis himself as a role model of confidence in God, because God ordered the angels to prostrate themselves, Iblis was forced to choose between God's command and God's will (not to praise someone else than God).
+God allowed the Devil to seduce humanity.
+Evil and suffering are regarded as a test or a chance to prove confidence in God.
+Some philosophers and mystics emphasized Iblis himself as a role model of confidence in God.
+Because God ordered the angels to prostrate themselves, Iblis was forced to choose between God's command and God's will (not to praise someone other than God).
 He successfully passed the test, yet his disobedience caused his punishment and therefore suffering.
 However, he stays patient and is rewarded in the end.

 Muslims hold that the pre-Islamic jinn, tutelary deities, became subject under Islam to the judgment of God, and that those who did not submit to the law of God are devils.

 Although Iblis is often compared to the devil in Christian theology, Islam rejects the idea that Satan is an opponent of God and the implied struggle between God and the devil.
 Iblis might either be regarded as the most monotheistic or the greatest sinner, but remains only a creature of God.
 Iblis did not become an unbeliever due to his disobedience, but because of attributing injustice to God; that is, by asserting that the command to prostrate himself before Adam was inappropriate.
-There is no sign of angelic revolt in the Quran and no mention of Iblis trying to take God's throne and Iblis's sin could be forgiven at anytime by God.
+There is no reference to angelic revolt in the Quran and no mention of Iblis trying to take God's throne, and Iblis's sin could be forgiven at any time by God.
 According to the Quran, Iblis's disobedience was due to his disdain for humanity, a narrative already occurring in early New Testament apocrypha.